YosysHQ-Docs/AppNote-109/docs/source/index.rst

 Or enclosed within parenthesis followed by the keyword *strong* as in:
 * strong(s ##[1:10] n).

-Sequential properties have weak semantics by default.
+The evaluation of sequential properties (if they are weak or strong) when the *weak* or *strong* operands are omitted depends on the verification directive where they are used:

+* **Weak** when the sequence is used in *assert* or *assume* directive.
+* **Strong** in all other cases.

 Some sequential property operators are discussed below.

 Basic Sequence Operators Introduction
 -------------------------------------